Clear Safari/Chrome/Firefox Browser Caches on Mac

 To clear caches of Safari, Chrome, Firefox in one click with MacMaster, you should:

 Step 1 Open MacMaster.
-The first category Junk Files includes application caches, system caches and other cache data.
+The first category System Junk includes application caches, system caches and other cache data.
 Therefore, click Scan button to scan out caches files.

 Step 2 After scanning, all system data will be displayed.
-Choose Application Cache and find the caches of Chrome, Firefox and other browser.
+Choose App Cache and find the caches of Chrome, Firefox and other browser.

 Step 3 Click Clean to get rid of all browser caches.